8bitgentleman/Yape/docs/llm_prompt.md

 ## Current Status and Challenges

 The extension is currently functional with basic download management features.
-Users can view active and completed downloads, add new downloads via the UI or right-click menu, and view download status in a clean, modern interface.
+Users can add new downloads via the UI or right-click menu, and the ui has a clean, modern interface.

-### Remaining Challenges

-1. **PyLoad API Compatibility**:
-   - Different PyLoad versions return slightly different response formats
-   - Some PyLoad APIs may have undocumented behavior
-   - Error handling can be improved for different server configurations

-2. **Download Management Features**:
-   - Pause/resume functionality needs to be implemented
-   - Download priority management is not yet available
-   - Package name editing is not yet implemented

-3. **UI Enhancements**:
-   - Detailed view for download items needs to be implemented
-   - Sorting and filtering options for downloads
-   - Additional customization options for the interface

-## Next Steps

-1. **Testing and Bug Fixes**:
-   - Test with different PyLoad server versions to ensure compatibility
-   - Address any edge cases in API response handling
-   - Fix any remaining UI issues or inconsistencies

-2. **Feature Enhancements**:
-   - Implement download control actions (pause, resume, cancel)
-   - Add download queue management features
-   - Implement download filtering and sorting options

-3. **Performance and UX Improvements**:
-   - Optimize data refresh strategies for better performance
-   - Add offline support for basic functionality
-   - Improve error messaging and recovery options

 ## Communication Guidelines